volodymyrhudyma/blog/content/blog/2020-08-05-how-to-create-a-custom-matcher-in-jest.md

 teaser: TEASER
 date: 2020-08-05T15:32:20.997Z
 ---
-It's good practice - to cover all your components with unit tests to be sure that adding new features won't break any of the existing ones.
+It's good practice - to cover all your components with unit tests to be sure that adding new features would not break any of the existing ones.

 While there are many tools available for JavaScript and React.js unit testing, we will focus on **Jest**.